tradingticket/AndroidSDK/README.md

 #Android Trade.it SDK
-Android SDK that wraps the Trade.it Android API (https://github.com/tradingticket/AndroidAPI).
+Android SDK that wraps the Trade.it Java API (https://github.com/tradingticket/JavaApi).

 Detailed Trade It API documentation can be found here: https://www.trade.it/api.